 i) Is it cheaper to use an air fryer than an oven?

 Yes, it is.
-Using an air fryer is cheaper than an oven because it is smaller and uses less power.
-However, an air fryer is recommended for cooking small batches of food.
-An oven works best if you want to cook a large quantity of food.
+An air fryer is less expensive than an oven since it is smaller and requires less power.
+However, an air fryer is advised for frying small amounts of food.
+If you need to prepare a significant amount of food, an oven is the finest option.

 ii) Does an air fryer use more electricity than a microwave?